beardface/activ8/README.md

 For example, if you wanted to turn off your internet to your Desktop or Mobile unless you've gotten a certain number of steps for the day... this will do that for you.

+Want to require a certain number of high activity (running / cycling / rowing)?
+Done.

+Want to reach a certain maximum heartbeat to turn on access to the internet?
+You got it.

+Staying up too late and want your device's internet to shut off per a scheduled calendar event?
+Yep.

 ## How does it work?
 This works by integrating with Garmin Connect to get your activity, and your nighthawk router to remotely control devices by MAC address.